 - in-home care

-If you are paying an organization, such as a daycare center, make sure your receipt contains the name and address, as well as information about the services.
-For individual providers, such as day homes, your receipt must also contain the Social Insurance Number of the individual.
-These receipts can be in either your name or your spouse/common-law partner’s name, regardless of who claims the expense at tax time.
+If you are paying an organization, such as a daycare centre, make sure your receipt contains the name and address, as well as information about the services.
+For individual providers, such as day homes, your receipt must also contain the Social Insurance Number of the individual running the service.
+These receipts can be in either your name or your spouse/common-law partner’s name.
+The name on the receipt does not impact the eligibility for either partner to claim the expense at tax time.

 There’s no better way for children to enjoy the outdoors, learn new things, and sharpen their skills in a sport or hobby, than being outdoors at a summer camp.
 What’s important to keep in mind is that the summer camp’s primary goal should be childcare – only then can the expense be considered a deduction.
 Additionally, the age of the child usually determines whether a sports camp qualifies.